debugwand/assethandler/README.md

 ### Development mode
 Running `grunt` will
 + clean out the destination folders
-+ run sass task to create css files from scss
++ run the sass task to create css files from scss
 + run images task to optimise jpegs and gifs and copy across pngs
 + run favicon task to produce the various favicon variations and create the html that should be included in the head
++ run lint tools over the source folders for CSS and JS
 + create a minified version of the CSS in the destination folder
 + add a MD5 hash fingerprint to the minified CSS files' filename for versioning
 + copy the JS files from the source location to the destination location
 + create the include files for CSS and JS locations for use in the HTML templates
-+ run lint tools over the source folders for CSS and JS
-+ watch for changes to the source folders to automatically run processing and test tasks on them when they change
++ start the watch task for changes to the source folders to automatically run processing and test tasks on them when they change

 ### Test / production mode
 Running `grunt build` will